 - Register for BL 688 on Wolverine Access.
 When approved for your session, you will receive an electronic permission to register for BL 688.
 Specific directions for your session will be provided by the Ross Registrar’s Office at the appropriate time.
 Depending on the session, different course registration processes may apply.

 Be sure to check your @umich email account and the Washington Campus website regularly for additional information and directions that will help you finalize plans and be prepared to attend the program.

 BL 688 Frequently Asked Questions

 - Every session will cover basic topics, such as: the structure and function of federal government, decision-making, advocacy and lobbying, and federal regulations.
 Other areas discussed will differ in order to be topical in terms of current events, and may address current high-priority issues related to the economy and financial markets, the housing crunch, or foreign policy.

 - What is a typical session like?

 - No two sessions are exactly alike — agendas are established according to current events and guest speaker availability.
 In person sessions will vary greatly depending on the status of the COVID-19 pandemic and the laws in place in Washington D.C.
 A virtual experience will also provide a different vantage point for the course.
-View a sample virtual agenda from the May 2020 session for an idea of what to expect.
+View a sample agenda for an idea of what to expect.
 Be prepared to be an active participant throughout the day no matter which format!